MambaBEV: An EV-based 3D detection model with Mamba2

 \subsection{Main results}

 \textbf{3D objects detection task} We evaluate our model on the nuScenes validation set for the 3D object detection task.
 As shown in Table~\ref{mainresult}, our MambaBEV-base outperforms BEVFormer-S by 3.51\% in mean Average Precision (mAP) and 5.97\% in the nuScenes Detection Score (NDS).
-The BEVFormer-S uses the Special Cross Attention (SCA) as the backward projection method, similar to our approach, but processes a single frame without any temporal fusion technic.
+The BEVFormer-S uses the Spatial Cross Attention (SCA) as the backward projection method, similar to our approach, but processes a single frame without any temporal fusion technic.
 This improvement highlights the effectiveness of our TemporalMamba block.
 Furthermore, the average velocity error decreases by 37\% when the TemporalMamba block is added, demonstrating that incorporating historical information, particularly processed by the TemporalMamba block, significantly enhances velocity estimation by providing historical data.

 Compared to other methods leveraging temporal information, the Mamba block shows superior performance.
 For instance, our method achieves a 4.51\% improvement in mAP and a 6.37\% improvement in NDS over PolarDETR.
 Additionally, our method exhibits the lowest mean Absolute Velocity Error (mAVE) of 0.432, further validating its exceptional performance in velocity estimation.
 Our MambaBEV-base achieves a lower mean Average Translation Error (mATE) compared to the BEVFormer-s (0.669 vs 0.725), indicating that the predicted 3D bounding boxes are more accurately localized in space.
 Similarly, the mean Average Scale Error (mASE) decreases from 0.272 to 0.265, showing that object dimensions are better estimated.

 Table~\ref{average_precision_for_large_objects} presents the average precision for large objects, comparing deformable attention-based methods with our approach.
-We find that our model performs better in detecting large objects, such as trucks and buses, demonstrating its ability to facilitate global feature interaction and enhance global awareness within the bird’s-eye-view space.
+We find that our model performs better in detecting large objects, such as trucks and buses, demonstrating its ability to facilitate global feature interaction and improve global context awareness within the bird’s-eye-view space.

 Additionally, we observe that increasing the resolution of the bird’s-eye-view grid and incorporating additional frames significantly improve the model's performance.
 This is evidenced by the substantial performance gains in the base version compared to the tiny version, as more research is shown in the Ablation Study.